Why the Pharmaceutical Industry Needs to Think Like Quentin Tarantino

 More to the hundred-billion-dolllar point:

-If the Leqembi brand teams at Biogen and Eisai stick with the Classic Story, following the same script, using the same cast of character that has framed the industry’s narrative for the past 138 years, my over/under betting for a “happy ending” is with the under.
+If the Leqembi brand teams at Biogen and Eisai stick with the Classic Story, following the same script, using the same cast of character that has framed the industry’s narrative for the past 175 years, my over/under betting for a “happy ending” is with the under.
+To wit: On November 8, Eisai lowered Leqembi revenue forecast after “rocky entry” to market, per Pharmaceutical Technology.

 EU sales were expected to contribute as much as $1.6 billion in peak sales for Leqembi.
 Shares in Biogen were down almost 6 percent on Friday following the news.
 And in a related story that should surprise no one, GSK, Pfizer and Moderna “could see almost a threefold drop in demand” for their vaccines for RSV after the CDC narrowed its recommendations, wrote the Financial Times last week.
 “The US market for RSV in elderly adults could shrink from $4.7 billion a year by 2030 to $1.7 billion.”